romhackraces/baserom/common/README.md

 - PIXI: a sprite insertion tool (CFG Editor is a tool included with PIXI for tweaking configuration files of custom sprites.)
 - UberASM: a tool for inserting level, overworld, game mode, status bar, sprite and global ASM without using a patch

-All these tools have been provided for ease of editing your BaseROM.
+All these tools have been provided right in this folder for ease of editing your baserom.
+Adding custom assets will be as simple as copying additional blocks, sprites, patches, extra folders, etc. into the appropriate locations in this `common` folder, e.g. sprites into the `sprites` folder and so forth, and updating the appropriate list files.

-## List Files
+### List Files

-Adding custom assets will be as simple as copying blocks, sprites, patches, extra folders, etc. into the appropriate locations in this 'common' folder and updating the appropriate list files:
+"Wait how do I keep track of my list files??"
+Worry not, each of the tool's list files are now specified for each tool and read by the build scripts included with this baserom.
+You need only update each as you would normally and the build script will take care of the rest.

 - `list_asar.txt` the list file where you can list the patches for use with Asar from the `asar` folder.
 - `list_gps.txt` the custom block list for GPS where you list blocks by Map16 tile number and references to the block ASM as usual, e.g. '0200 custom_block.asm' etc.